CNAS Is Accepting 2023 Internship Applications

-The Center for a New American Security (CNAS) is accepting applications for its Joseph S. Nye Internship program.
-Candidates may apply for research, external relations or development internships.
+The Center for a New American Security (CNAS) is accepting applications for its Joseph S. Nye Jr. Internship program.
+Candidates may apply for research, communications, or development internships.
 Each internship is for six months.

-We are currently accepting applications for our Fall 2017 intern class.
-Please see below for details about the internships and how to apply.
+We are currently accepting rolling applications for our 2023 intern class.
+Please see below for details about the internship program and how to apply.

 About the Program

 CNAS offers full-time (40 hrs/week) internships.
-Selection for the six to eight spots is very competitive.
+As of September 2021, CNAS personnel have resumed working in our Washington, DC office full time.
+Therefore, we are now only accepting applicants who can relocate or are already located in the Washington, DC area.
 Interns will work closely with CNAS staff and have considerable professional responsibilities.
 Participants are chosen based on merit in an open, competitive process.

-Interns are compensated with a modest stipend of $1,500 a month intended to help cover the cost of transportation and other daily expenses incurred during the internship.
+Interns are given a $75 per month transportation stipend and an additional stipend of $1,900 per month intended to help cover daily expenses incurred during the internship.

-Joseph S. Nye, Jr. Research Interns work directly with specific programs including Regions and States (Middle East and Asia); Energy, Economics, and Security; Technology and National Security; Military, Veterans, and Society; Strategy and Statecraft; and Defense Strategies and Assessments.
-Please refer to the projects on our website and let us know which projects and topic areas interest you the most and why in your cover letter.
+Joseph S. Nye, Jr. Research Interns work directly with specific programs including our three regionally-focused programs (Indo-Pacific Security, Middle East Security, and Transatlantic Security) and four functionally-focused programs (Defense; Energy, Economics, & Security; Military, Veterans, & Society; and Technology & National Security).
+Please review the projects on our website and let us know which program interests you the most (and why) in your cover letter.
 We will do our best to pair selected interns with projects of their interest.
-We are currently accepting applications for our Fall 2017 intern class on a rolling basis.

 Joseph S. Nye, Jr. Communications Interns work directly with the Communications team, gaining experience in a range of activities including media relations and monitoring, multimedia support, event planning and execution, social media outreach, website administration, database management, writing marketing materials and press releases, copyediting, and external relations writ large.